 What is the difference between a magic trick, a magic effect and a magic illusion?

 In essence, there is no difference between these three.
-However, what is different is the mentality behind them and the magician who performs them.
+However, what is different is the mentality behind each of these vague, all-encompassing terms and the magician who performs them.

-Illusion is a slightly different beast though, as it conjures images of grandeur and spectacle; at least in my mind.
-After all, stage magicians often call themselves "illusionists", and there is even a great stage show that has toured the world with that exact name.
+An illusion is a slightly different beast though, as it conjures images of grandeur and spectacle; at least in my mind.
+After all, stage magicians often call themselves "illusionists", and there is even an excellent stage show that has toured the world with that exact name.

-Mentality can be everything when it comes to magic.
-For example, when I need to cover a sleight with a movement or to rearrange something on the table for a set up, in my mind I have a narrative that justifies the movement.
-This way, I do not move suspiciously, because I am not doing anything suspicious.
-This is something my audience picks up on, seeing the movement, seeing me being relaxed about it, and as a result feeling comfortable ignoring the movement.
+'Mentality' can be everything when it comes to magic.
+For example, when I need to cover a sleight with a movement or to rearrange something on the table for a setup, in my mind, I have a narrative that justifies the action.
+This way, I do not move suspiciously because I am not doing anything suspicious.
+This is something my audience picks up on, seeing the movement, seeing me being relaxed about it, and as a result, feeling comfortable ignoring the gesture.

 If your mentality behind a performance is to trick your audience, you may well end up conveying that to them, whether you mean to or not.
 If your audience can pick up that you're "tricking" them, they are less likely to connect with you, resulting in your show falling far flatter than you would like.

 Just some food for thought!
-Previous Blog Next Post
+Previous Post Next Post